-To begin with, you should check you meet the Government's criteria and whether you're allowed to take in a lodger under your tenancy.
-You can check your tenancy agreement for this information.
+To begin with, you should check you meet the government's criteria, and whether you're allowed to take in a lodger under your tenancy - you can find this out from your tenancy agreement.

-Anyone who has a lease that allows them to take in a lodger has our consent and does not need to contact us to seek permission.
-We do ask that you let us know if you take in a refugee so we can keep out records up tot date about who is living in your home.
+Anyone who has a lease that allows them to take in a lodger has our consent, and does not need to contact us to seek permission.
+We do ask that you let us know if you take in a refugee so we can keep our records up to date about who is living in your home.

-We advise that you use official government schemes as we believe this is the safest way of finding people to live with you.
+If you're thinking about offering your home to a refugee, we advise you to use the official government scheme as we believe this is the safest way of finding people to live with you.

 It's a really big decision to agree to let someone into your home, so we urge you to think carefully about this and how it will impact your family.

-Whilst we hope everything will work out, you should consider what you'll do if you'd like your lodger to leave.
-It'll not be Red Kite’s responsibility to help with this if things don’t go to plan.
+While we hope everything will work out, you should consider what you would do if you wanted your lodger to leave.
+It won't be Red Kite's responsibility to help with this if things don't go to plan.